 The IRS can charge anywhere from 0.50-5.00% in interest on unpaid taxes, so you’ll want to pay off your bill as quickly as possible.

-If your bill isn’t too high and you have expendable income—or you have monthly savings you can temporarily reallocate—a “Short Term Payment Plan” is a great option for you.
-This payment plan with the IRS is free to set up, and gives you 120 days to pay your bill in full.
+If your bill isn’t too high and you have expendable income—or you have monthly savings you can temporarily reallocate—a “Short Term Payment Plan” might be a great option for you.
+This payment plan with the IRS is free to set up, and gives you 180 days to pay your bill in full.
 Although this plan doesn’t include a setup fee, you will be charged penalties and interest until the bill is completely paid down with monthly scheduled payments.

 Another option is creating an “Installment Agreement” with the IRS.
-This option is best for those who owe a substantial amount of money, as this agreement consists of monthly payments for up to six years.
+This option might be best for those who owe a substantial amount of money, as this agreement consists of monthly payments for a longer period of time.

-If you agree to make payments through automatic withdrawals, the setup fee is only $31.
-If you opt to pay each month with non-automatic debit transactions, the setup fee is $149.
+If you agree to make payments through automatic withdrawals and apply online, the setup fee is only $31.
+If you opt to pay each month with non-automatic debit transactions and apply online, the setup fee is $130.
 Keep in mind that penalties and interest will accrue in both types of installment agreements.

-Even if you don’t have the entire tax bill saved up, pay what you can to the IRS right away to avoid paying more interest than you need to.
+Even if you don’t have the entire tax bill saved up, pay what you can to the IRS right away to avoid paying more interest and fees than you need to.